SirMatix/tutorials/README.md

 This is a project based upon a sentdex django tutorial --> https://pythonprogramming.net/django-web-development-python-tutorial/

+If you want to check out the project how it looks just clone the repo, open Command Prompt in the main folder and run "py manage.py runserver".

 Requirements:

 - Display welcome message and news on a homepage